cristiandonosoc/rothko/examples/tetris/README.md

 - Modified the format to make it more easily auditable with a hex editor, make it more easy to debug.
 - Added initial texture serialization support (still not working).

+## Day 14: Added texture to serialization format.
+### (~2 hours)

+- Modified the header so that it can support textures.
+- Separeted scene serialization/deserialization into separate source files.